Peter Dyakowski

-Peter Stefan Dyakowski (born April 19, 1984) is a Canadian football offensive lineman who is currently a free agent.
-He was most recently a member of the Saskatchewan Roughriders of the Canadian Football League (CFL).
-He played for the Hamilton Tiger-Cats from 2007 to 2016.
-In 2012, he was named Canada's Smartest Person by the Canadian Broadcasting Corporation.
-Dyakowski also serves as Treasurer of the Canadian Football League Players' Association (CFLPA).
+Peter Stefan Dyakowski (born April 19, 1984) is a Canadian former professional football offensive lineman, who played in the Canadian Football League (CFL).
+He played for the Hamilton Tiger-Cats from 2007 to 2016 and the Saskatchewan Roughriders in 2017.
+Dyakowski has also served as Treasurer of the Canadian Football League Players' Association (CFLPA).

 Early years

 Dyakowski did not start playing football until he entered Grade 10 at Vancouver College.
 After high school, he signed a national letter of intent to play for Louisiana State Tigers and signed a football scholarship for the Louisiana State University.

 In his early years at LSU he was nicknamed "The Mullet" because of his hair style, and captured a national title in 2004.
 In 2003 and 2004 he was a member of the SEC Academic Honor Roll.
 Then, as a senior at LSU he received the Southeastern Conference Community Service Team Player of the Week Award and was LSU's nominee for the 2006 Southeastern Conference Football Good Works Team.

 He was named to ESPN.com's All Bowl Team and played in the Inta Juice North-South All Star Game following his senior season at LSU.